briandoconnor/synapse-tutorial-2023/tutorial-1.md

 import synapseclient
 syn = synapseclient.Synapse()

 # You need to login first.
-Replace "username" and "password" with your actual Synapse username and password.
+Replace '...' with your Synapse access token.
 syn.login(authToken='...'

 # Replace "syn123" with your actual Synapse ID.